izzymoriguchi/ud851-Exercises/README.md

   - T09b.07-Exercise-AddLiveData
     - Using LiveData, we can make it more efficient because for querying data from database, it avoids querying every time onResume is called.
     - Now we don't need to use Executor for querying data (we still use Executor for inserting, deleting and updating)
+  - T09b.08-Exercise-AddLiveDataToAddTaskActivity
+    - Use LiveData for AddTaskActivity in the same way
+    - Practice using LiveData for one time retrieval from database